Would your tiles look better with a different flooring coating on them? Heard about epoxy flooring? Learn more about how ideal they are on your tiles.

 Help the epoxy stick on the tiles

-Always check the epoxy coatings available on the epoxy you intend to use on your tiles.
+Always check the resinous coatings available on the epoxy you intend to use on your tiles.
 If the epoxy you purchase has a glossy finish, you may experience some challenges during the binding process.
 If this is the case, ensure first to have a session where you roughen the tile surface by using the sanding method or applying a suitable etching compound.

 Sometimes, the sanding will not help the epoxy stick or bind to your tiles.
 Ensure you have an extra layer of floor primer to ensure that the epoxy completely sticks to the surface of the tiles and reduces any movement that may cause incomplete installation.